XtheSpaceCowboy/superuser-cluster/README.md

  - Churned user: A user that completely stopped using a product.
  - Existing users: All other users.
 It's important to note that a PM should further categorize existing users to better focus their product strategies.
  - Note: We can further create more user categories - but for now, let's just bucket all of them as existing users.

+#Dataset
+The public database used is "Telco Customer Churn" in https://www.kaggle.com/datasets/blastchar/telco-customer-churn Python was used to analyze it.